This post contains affiliate links. Visit our Disclosure page for details.

-Choosing a slash-proof and sturdy material is one of the best ways to protect your belongings when traveling.
-Readers recommend PacSafe slash-proof bags; they will last years.
-We also use and recommend Travelon for their feminines styles.
+Choosing a slash-proof and sturdy material is one of the best ways to protect your belongings.
+Readers recommend PacSafe slash-proof bags; they last years.
+We also use and recommend Travelon for their feminine styles.

 Take a look at our round-up of the best anti-theft travel bags for women!

 For those days when you’re actively traveling (i.e. on flights or trains) and need to carry all of your valuables, keep everything under your clothes using a neck pouch.
-These are perfect for your passport, credit cards, cash and help you keep things away from pickpockets in Europe.
+These are perfect for your passport, credit cards, and cash, and help you keep things away from pickpockets in Europe.

 These products also help you discreetly carry all of your belongings in transit: